 Chief Business Correspondent

-Christine Romans is the anchor of "Early Start" with John Berman weekdays from and CNN's chief business correspondent.
+Christine Romans is the anchor of "Early Start" with Dave Briggs and CNN's Chief Business Correspondent.

-Christine Romans is CNN's Chief Business Correspondent and anchor of Early Start with John Berman and Christine Romans weekdays 4 am to 6 am ET.
+Christine Romans is CNN's Chief Business Correspondent and anchor of Early Start with Dave Briggs weekdays from 4 am to 6 am ET.
 She won an Emmy award for her work on the series "Exporting America" about globalization and outsourcing American jobs overseas, and is author of three books: Smart is the New Rich: If You Can't Afford it—Put it Down (Wiley 2010) How to Speak Money (Wiley 2012) and Smart is the New Rich Money Guide for Millennials (Wiley March 2015).

 Romans is known as CNN's explainer-in-chief of all things money.
 She covers business and finance from the perspective of American workers and small business owners, translating what budgets and bailouts and economic data mean for families.
 Romans brings an award-winning career in business reporting.
 In 2014, she crossed the country reporting for her series, "Is College Worth it."
 In 2010, Romans co-hosted "Madoff: Secrets of a Scandal," a special hour-long investigative report examining disgraced financier Bernard Madoff and how he perpetrated one of the largest investor frauds ever committed by an individual.
 In 2009, her special "In God We Trust: Faith & Money in America" explored the intersection of how our religious values govern the way we think about and spend our money.
 Her series of reports "Living Dangerously" illustrated the risks and precautions for the nearly 30 percent of America's population living in the path of an Atlantic-coast hurricane.
 In "Deadly Hospitals," she examined how hospitals spread dangerous infections and what patients can do to protect themselves.